elomito/sendme/README.md

 A cluster-based errand marketplace that helps people request items from outside while enabling others to earn small commissions by fulfilling those errands.

----

-## 1. Overview

-This document outlines the requirements for building a Minimum Viable Product (MVP) of a cluster-based errand system.

 The system allows users within a shared environment such as a school, workplace, or residential cluster to request items from outside while enabling others to fulfill those requests in exchange for a small commission.

-The goal of the MVP is to validate the core idea with a simple, functional system before introducing advanced features.

 ---